The Nature of Grayton Beach

 Plants and Mushrooms

 Also, take note of the long-leaf pines that fully surround you.
 Believe it or not, these unique trees are classified as endangered.
 It is important to witness their beauty.
-Which is convenient because we have a number of them on our property here at Hibiscus.
+Conveniently we have a number of them on our property here at Hibiscus.

 Western Lake from Grayton Beach state park, a sign is on the shore that cautions about alligators